PX4/PX4-user_guide/en/assembly/_assembly.md

 You can also use another I2C port for connecting a magnetometer that is either standalone or part of a GNSS/compass module.
 :::

-For more connection and configuration information see:

-- [GNSS/Compass module](../gps_compass/#supported-gnss) — Supported modules + UART GNSS module connection and configuration.
+### DroneCAN GNSS Modules

+DroneCAN GNSS/Compass modules are connected to CAN bus ports, which are usually labeled `CAN1` and `CAN2` (as shown in the diagram above).
-- [DroneCan](../dronecan/index.md) — List of CAN GNSS + connection and configuration guide
+The [DroneCAN](../dronecan/index.md) topic has connection and configuration instructions.

-- [RTK GNSS](../gps_compass/rtk_gps.md) — GNSS with centimetre accuracy
+### RTK GNSS Modules

+[RTK GNSS](../gps_compass/rtk_gps.md) modules are connected to the dedicated FC serial ports or CAN ports in the same way as "normal" GNSS modules.
+Note however that a separate base module is required for the ground station (see [RTK GNSS](../gps_compass/rtk_gps.md) for details).

 <!-- https://discord.com/channels/1022170275984457759/1022185721450213396/threads/1245295551784681512 -->

 ## Radio Control (Optional)

 A [Remote Control (RC) system](../getting_started/rc_transmitter_receiver.md) can be used to manually control a UAS.
-A system consists of a vehicle-based radio receiver connected to the flight controller, and a ground-based radio transmitter that is integrated into a handheld controller.
+RC systems have two parts: of a vehicle-based radio receiver connected to the flight controller, and a ground-based radio transmitter that is integrated into a handheld controller.

 ::: tip
-RC systems are essential when bringing up a new airframe, and highly recommended for other low-latency manual flight use cases.
 PX4 does not _require_ a manual controller for autonomous flight modes.
+However RC systems are essential when bringing up a new airframe, and highly recommended for other low-latency manual flight use cases.
 :::

+There are a number of different RC standards, such as Spektrum/DSM, S.BUS, PPM, and so on.
 [Remote Control Transmitters & Receivers](../getting_started/rc_transmitter_receiver.md) explains how to select and bind a compatible transmitter/receiver.

+RC Ports are not part of the Pixhawk connector standard.
 The [Connecting Receivers](../getting_started/rc_transmitter_receiver.md#connecting-receivers) section explains how to identify the port to connect your particular receiver.

 Generally the correct port is easy to infer from the labels on the flight controller:

 - Spektrum/DSM receivers usually connect to an input that includes `DSM` in the label, such as: `DSM`, `DSM/SBUS RC`, `DSM RC`, `DSM/SBUS/RSSI` .